 You sure can!
-I’ve used bottled dressing for the purpose of this recipe for a simple reason- convenience.
-It allows me to quickly make a homecooked meal even when I don’t seem to have the time to.
-If you want, you can also make a batch of homemade Italian dressing and store it for later.
+I’ve used bottled dressing for this recipe for a simple reason- convenience.
+It allows me to have a quick home-cooked meal on the table even when I don’t have time.
+You can also make a batch of homemade Italian dressing and store it for later.

 You can then use the dressing for this recipe and for your quick salads and many other culinary creations.

 Tips to Make the Baked Italian Chicken

 Ready to give this flavor-packed recipe a try?
 Keep these little tips and tricks in mind to nail the recipe.

 - While the dressing has enough flavor, toss the asparagus in salt and pepper before arranging them onto the baking dish for some extra deliciousness.

 - If you plan on adding more veggies to the dish, don’t just add them with the chicken and asparagus.
 Most veggies take just a few minutes to cook, so you might want to add them to the last 10 minutes.

 - When arranging your veggies and other ingredients on the dish, leave just a little space for them to breathe and cook properly.
 Overcrowding can sometimes cause your ingredients to only cook halfway - something you don’t want.